flashblaze/flashblaze-website/src/posts/2020-04-07-real-time-post-views.md

 This post is my take on displaying real-time views using Firebase and React.
 This has previously been done by Guillermo Rauch on [rauchg.com](https://rauchg.com) and Lee Robinson on [leerob.io](https://leerob.io).
 Lee also explains how he did this in his [blog](https://leerob.io/blog/real-time-post-views).

 So why should you read _my_ post if they have already done so and even explained it?
-The reason being, both of the implementations require some sort of node environment to execute code while my post shows how you can achieve it on the _client-side_.
+The reason being, both implementations require some sort of node environment to execute code while my post shows how you can achieve it on the _client-side_.

 Another reason being, both websites are using [Nextjs](https://nextjs.org/) while mine is using [Gatsbyjs](https://www.gatsbyjs.org/) and I couldn't find anything related to it.
 So here we are.